aimms/how-to/Articles/594/594-adls-data-integration.rst

 ===================================================================

 .. important::
-	- Minimum AIMMS PRO version: 2.50.1
+	- Minimum AIMMS Cloud version: 2.50.1
 	- Minimum AIMMS DEX version: 2.1.2.5

 Every AIMMS Cloud comes with an Azure Data Lake Gen2 storage account (ADLS).
 The Data Exchange Library (DEX) `provides functions to easily communicate with it <https://documentation.aimms.com/dataexchange/dls.html>`__, allowing you to import and export data onto/from the storage account.
 This route makes it easier to e.g. share exported data with external sources, or to import external data.